What Makes Copywriting An Underestimated Conversion Influencer

 Telling a story with constraints on the number of characters

-Rishi believes that limitations around the length of the copy isn’t something that should hold copywriters back.
+Rishi believes that limitations around the length of the copy aren’t something that should hold copywriters back.
 In fact, he encourages letting the buyers decide the type and length of stories they want to read and urges copywriters to figure out a clever way of asking them if they want to skip to the important stuff or have time for a detailed pitch.
 And irrespective of the choice of the buyer, you must customize your copy for both scenarios.
 He adds that you mustn’t have one sales pitch and force-feed it to every buyer because every buyer is different.

 How to keep quirky content from being misinterpreted by the audience